v0ldemort/terraform-aws/auto-scaling-group/README.md

 By using this script you can create following resources on AWS

     - AWS Launch Configuration
-        * We used latest Amazon Linux 2 AMI
+        * Latest Amazon Linux 2 AMI is used
-        * All the configuration which required to install and make a webserver accessible is mentioned in userdata.sh file
+        * All the configuration which are required to install and make a webserver accessible, is mentioned in userdata.sh file
-        * Instance type would be t2.micro
+        * Instance type is t2.micro
-        * root volume will be of 8Gib
+        * The size of root volume is 8GB
-        * Secondary volume will be also of 8Gib and mounted on /var/log/nginx
+        * Secondary volume is also of 8Gib and mounted on /var/log/nginx
-        * Here we are deleting both the volumes on ec2 deletion.
+        * Both the volumes will be deleted once the ec2 instance is deleted.
-        * As per requirement we are encrypting both the volumes root and sendoary to keep data encrypted at rest.
+        * As per requirement both root and sendoary volumes are encripted to keep the data safe.
-        * A security group which only expose the port 80 to access the webserver and port 22 to connect the ec2 machine over ssh.
+        * A security group will be established to expose the port 80 to access webserver and port 22 to connect the ec2 instance over ssh.
         * Key name is mastercard, so you have to create a key pair with name mastercard before execution of this terraform script.
         * Here we used nginx webserver installation steps in userdata.sh file to configure nginx webserver on http port 80

     - AWS Auto Scaling Group
-        * Here we are using the launch configuration created by this script itself
+        * Here we are using the launch configuration created by this script.
         * All the configuration which required to install and make a webserver accessible is mentioned in userdata.sh file
-        * Defined maximum, minimum and desired capacity of VMs
+        * Defined maximum, minimum and desired capacity of VMs.
         * Make sure you change the list of availability zones that is applicable to your account and region.

     - AWS Auto Scaling Policy
-        * In auto scaling policy you can define in which criteria you want to scale up or down the VMs
+        * In auto scaling policy you can define which criteria you want for scaling up or scaling down the VMs.
         * Here we defined the policy to increase the VMs if CPU utilisation will increase beyond 80% and decrease the number of VMs once utilisation will decrease by 80%

     - AWS Elastic Load Balancer